iris-hep/iris-hep.github.io/pages/projects/exploratory-ml.md

  </div>
  <div class="col-8">
   <h3>Proteins and Robotics </h3>
-In collaboration with reseachers at DeepMind and MIT, Kyle Cranmer use machine leaning to describe data that is restricted to certain shapes because of geometric constraints.
+In collaboration with researchers at DeepMind and MIT, Kyle Cranmer use machine leaning to describe data that is restricted to certain shapes because of geometric constraints.
 This type of structure appears in <a href="https://doi.org/10.1073/pnas.0801715105">protein structure</a>, robotics, geology, <a href="https://arxiv.org/abs/2003.06413">nuclear physics</a>, and high energy particle physics.
 Read the paper:
 <a href="https://arxiv.org/abs/2002.02428"> aXiv:2002.02428</a>.
 (Protein figure from Boomsma <a href="https://doi.org/10.1073/pnas.0801715105">Boosma, PNAS.</a>)
 )
  </div>